vruusmann/openscoring.io/_posts/2022-04-12-onehot_encoding_sklearn_xgboost_pipeline.md

 The sparsity of the `Xt` dataset is around 87.8 percent (78'347 cells out of 47 * 1'899 = 89'253 cells), which gives it excellent compressibility properties.

 An `xgboost::DMatrix` object that is constructed based on a sparse Python matrix appears to transfer data into a sparse C++ matrix as well.
-Interestingly enough, XGBoost is able to find a data layout that reduces memory usage significantly.
+Interestingly enough, XGBoost can find a data layout that reduces memory usage significantly.

 ### Modern workflow: model-internal OHE